Encouraging and empowering our people.

 You can view data on the proportion of women in senior management in our sustainability performance centre .

-Our last survey had a response rate of 93% – 11 percentage points higher than the average response rate for this type of survey – with the key Engagement Index score of 72% being 3% higher than the
+In 2017, we ran the Group’s global employee survey, ‘Your Voice’.
+We received extraordinary results.
+The survey had a response rate of 95% – 10 percentage points higher than the average response rate for this type of survey – with the Engagement Index score of 83% being 12 percentage points higher than the fmcg comparator norm of 71%.
+This survey conveys the pride which many employees have in working for us.

 The full results of the survey can be viewed in our sustainability performance centre .